MedportalProject/Py2ONTO-VE/README.md

 ### Q: How does the IRI auto-generation work?

-When you type a class `ID`, the `IRI` field is automatically filled as `<base ontology IRI><ID>`.
-If you manually edit the IRI, auto-generation is disabled for that row (preserving your manual edit).
-OLS-inserted classes have their IRI pre-filled and marked as manually edited.
+The `IRI` field is read-only — it is automatically generated as `<base ontology IRI><ID>`.
+When you edit the `ID` field or change the base IRI in the toolbar, all local class IRIs are automatically synced.
+OLS/BioPortal-inserted classes retain their canonical IRIs and are unaffected by base IRI changes.

 ### Q: What happens to duplicate IDs when merging AI-extracted data?